neldredge/mathgen/README.txt

 You can also use Lulu.com (or another self-publishing site) to produce your own personalized Mathgen textbooks.
-The output from `--product=book' is set for 6x9 inch paper and should work directly for Lulu's "US Trade" size.
+The output from `--product=book` is set for 6x9 inch paper and should work directly for Lulu's "US Trade" size.